 In addition to her accomplishments as a business leader, Pat’s own story of beating the odds gives her a personal bond with scholarship recipients.
 At last year’s award banquet, Pat shared advice and encouragement to the scholarship recipients that was drawn from her own family’s experience in overcoming adversity.
 Her own father was severely injured on the job at a time when she and her four siblings were all nearing college age.

 “Every one of us went to college, and that made all the difference,” she said.
 “It’s fun to help others have those possibilities, and I always say to the scholarship recipients, ‘I’ll be looking for you in about 15-20 years because I’d like you to help create some more possibilities.’”

-Kylie is the 2021 Pat Johnson recipient and the tenth student to be honored with the Pat Johnson Award.
+Hannah is the 2022 Pat Johnson recipient and the 11th student to be honored with the Pat Johnson Award.

+Cason is the 2014 Pat Johnson Award recipient.
 In high school, Cason was an athlete and achieved outstanding academic performance.
-He is pursuing a degree in biology with hopes of eventually becoming a neurosurgeon.
+He pursued a degree in biology with hopes of eventually becoming a neurosurgeon.
 When a family member passed away from a brain tumor it provided Cason with inspiration to enter the medical field in order to help others.

 “The financial assistance the Foundation’s generosity has granted me will have a huge impact in assisting the funding of my education.
 Thanks to you, I am one step closer to achieving my ultimate goal.
 Your kind consideration and confidence shown in me inspires me to continue to “pay it forward” by helping others and giving back to the community.
 I hope and anticipate one day being able to support students to achieve their goals just as you are doing for me today.” ~ Cason